Raisess/jorginho-bot-on-discord/README.md

 }
 ```

+### 📩 Invite to your sever

+Use this link to invite your bot on a server: https://discordapp.com/oauth2/authorize?client_id=<your-bot-client-id>&scope=bot&permissions=1610087551

 ### 🛑 Atention

 - You can user the default jorginho bot api to save custom command or you can make your own API.